ElTangas/jtag2updi/README.md

 The pre-built hex file is for ATMega 328P; to use a different MCU of the same family, like the mega168, you will need to rebuild.

+## Building with Arduino IDE

+If you prefer, the program can be built as if it was an Arduino sketch.
+Inside the "source" directory, there is an empty file called "jtag2updi.ino" so that the Arduino IDE can recognize the source code.

+Just copy all the files inside "source" to a new directory called "jtag2updi" inside your sketch main directory.

 ## Using with avrdude

 You will find a modified avrdude.conf file in the base folder.
 This is based on the current avrdude.conf file from: